harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/public-docker-images.md

 ## Best practice: Use a specific image tag

-Images are based on the most-recent Ubuntu LTS Docker image, and they have the base libraries for the specified language for service.
-Using the most-specific image possible makes your builds more predictable by avoiding incorporating unwanted, upstream changes until you can test them.
+Images are based on the most recent Ubuntu LTS Docker image, and they have the base libraries for the specified language for service.
+Using the most specific image possible makes your builds more predictable by avoiding incorporating unwanted, upstream changes until you can test them.

 For example, instead of using `image: harnesscommunity/node:latest`, use a specific version number, like `node:18.6`.